-- Aluminum Christmas Trees: The Trope Namer, of sorts.
-(The other half would be the actual aluminum Christmas trees themselves.)
-The special's lampooning of them is partly credited with their manufacturer taking them off the market after that Christmas.
+- Aluminum Christmas Trees: The Trope Namer, of sorts (the other half would be the actual aluminum Christmas trees themselves).
+The special's lampooning of them is partly credited with their disappearance by the 1970's.
 Other than their mention here, they've been so utterly forgotten that most viewers born after 1960 think it's something made up for the show.
 But they were real.Linus: (awed) It boggles the mind.

 - Ass in a Lion Skin: Snoopy is tapped to perform the parts of all the animals in the Christmas play, including a sheep, a cow, and a penguin.
 (He gratuitously adds a vulture and, yes, a lion.)